xchapter7x/goutil/README.md

 ======

 Iterate - function which turns all typically
-            iterable objects into object accepted by the range command
+            iterable objects into object accepted by the range function

 Range - function to create a generator
           similar to the xrange python function.